Arkansas Court Records

 Making copies

 Although the court allows the public to inspect public case files, documents, and other related filed information, it doesn’t permit requesters to remove records from the court.
 Individuals interested in taking records will have to request copies.
-They will then be granted access to a photocopier where they can reproduce it.
-However, it does come with a fee.
+However, obtaining copies typically comes with a fee.

 How Do I Find Arkansas Criminal Court Records by Mail?

-Send a letter to the clerk of court’s office where the case was filed requesting copies of the record.
+Members of the public may be able to obtain criminal court records by mailing a request to the court clerk’s office where the case was filed.
 Use the court directory of Arkansas to find the mailing address.
 Should there be a need to contact them on the phone, their telephone numbers are also on the list.

 How to Find Arkansas Criminal Court Records Online?